scala-hamsters/hamsters/README.md

 } yield(s"$v1-$v2-$v3")  //KO("nan")
 ```

 Note : Validation relies on standard Either, Left and Right types.
+KO is used on the left side, OK on the right side.

 ##  Monad transformers